theponti/mindsherpa-api/src/prompts/user_input_formatter_v3.md

   - Choose the most appropriate category based on the item's primary focus.
   - If an item spans multiple categories, select the most dominant one.
+  - Only include a value that is in the Options below.
   - **Options**:
     - `career`: Job-related tasks, professional development, workplace issues
     - `personal_development`: Self-improvement, skills acquisition, personal growth goals